ch8n/DataStructure-in-Kotlin/README.md

-<h1 align="center">Self Implemented DataStructure-in-Kotlin <a href="https://chetangupta.net/bbk-main" target="_blank">BigBrainKotlin</a>
+<h1 align="center">DataStructure in Kotlin <a href="https://chetangupta.net/bbk-main" target="_blank">BigBrainKotlin</a>
 </h1>

 ![Big-Brain-Kotlin](./bigBrain.jpg)

 ## :hand: About
 Hola Amigos! 🙌, welcome to my Kotlin Data-structure playground!
-Here I'm doing my research and learning on data structures, you are welcome to explore around 👩‍💻
+Here I'm doing my learning and research on data structures and implementing them myself using Kotlin, you are welcome to explore around 👩‍💻

 Do let me know if you find something useful or want to suggest some improvement also don't forget to checkout of blogs at [`chetangupta.net`](https://chetangupta.net/)